popoloni/multi-agent-researcher/IMPLEMENTATION_TODO.md

 3. ✅ System generates comprehensive documentation from code
 4. ✅ User can view and navigate generated documentation
 5. ✅ User can chat about documentation with AI assistance
+6. ✅ User can perform reseach over internet using the multi-agent paradigm

+## Technical requirements
-6. ✅ System works with both Ollama (local) and Anthropic (remote) LLMs
+1. ✅ System works with both Ollama (local) and Anthropic (remote) LLMs
-7. ✅ All data persists across sessions
+2. ✅ All data persists across sessions, including dowloaded repo, documents, chat or research sessions
-8. ✅ System handles errors gracefully with user feedback
+3. ✅ System handles errors gracefully with user feedback
+4. ✅ any long running task should be handled in an async mode and status and completition of the task should be notified to the user

 ## Performance Targets
 - Repository indexing: < 2 minutes for typical repos
-- Documentation generation: < 5 minutes for typical repos
+- Documentation generation: < 10 minutes for typical repos (but with realtime progress update)
 - Chat response time: < 10 seconds (Ollama), < 5 seconds (Anthropic)
+- Research over interent with multi agents: < 10 minutes (but with realtime progress update)
 - UI responsiveness: < 200ms for all interactions

 ## Quality Targets